serd223/bookkeeper/docs/usage.md

    - Usage: `--derive-all`
    - Description: Derives all possible schemas for all analyzed structs

+ * derive:
+   - Usage: `--derive <schema>`
+   - Description: Derives the provided schema for all analyzed structs

  * disable-dump:
    - Usage: `--disable-dump`
    - Description: Disables the generation of `dump` functions